chingu-voyages/moonshot-chingu-quiz/README.md

 1. Fork the repository
 2. Clone your forked repository onto your local machine
 3. Inside your CLI (Command Line Interface), move into your working directory
-4. Run `npm run dev-setup` inside the root folder - this will install project-wide dependencies and start the docker development containers.
+4. Run `npm run dev-setup` inside the root folder - this will install project-wide development dependencies and start the docker development containers.

 ### For returners